spikegrobstein/mcwrapper/README.markdown

 ## Quickstart

-**quickstart instructions**

-The above will start up a Minecraft server instance using default settings.
-All support files related to mcwrapper will be stored in this new mcwrapper directory.
-Updating to the latest version is as easy as cd'ing into the mcwrapper directory and typing `git pull`

-If you're starting without a Minecraft server installed and want to get everything running quickly, once you have unpacked a tarball or cloned the `git` repository, run the following command:
+If you don't have `minecraft_server.jar` installed on your machine:

+    mkdir minecraft_server
+    cd minecraft_server
     mcwrapper install

+Follow the instructions (press enter when prompted).
 This will download the current version of `minecraft_server.jar` from Mojang and place it in the correct location.

-You can then run the `start` action to start it up.
+To start Minecraft Server, `cd` into the directory with `minecraft_server.jar` and execute:

+    mcwrapper start

+The above will start up a Minecraft server instance using default settings.
+All support files related to mcwrapper will be stored in the `minecraft_server.jar` directory.

+## Usage

 Basic usage is: